radixp0int/expensify360/README.md

 ## Features

-- Highlight Feature 1
-- Highlight Feature 2
-- Highlight Feature 3
-- Highlight Feature 4
-- Highlight Feature 5

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.

-This text you see here is *actually- written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.
+- Time, Business, and Hour Expense Entry.
+- Ability to manage multiple projects across several organizations.
+- Ability for managers to review and edit employee expenses.
+- Expense predictions.

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Expensify360 uses a number of open source projects to work properly:

 - [Django] - Python-based open-source web framework
 - [Bootstrap] - A free and open-source CSS framework